dmfigol/simple-smartsheet/README.md

 `smartsheet-python-sdk` has very wide object coverage and maps to Smartsheet API very nicely, but it does not have any additional features (for example, easy access to cells by column titles).
 `simple-smartsheet` library is focused on user experience first in expense of feature coverage.
 As of now, you can only interact with Sheets and Reports and their children objects (rows, columns, cells).
-Also `simple-smartsheet` support asyncio and provided both sync and async API (asyncio).
+Also `simple-smartsheet` supports asyncio and provides both sync and async API (asyncio).

 ### Usage
 ```python